Compliance Validation & Rule Engines

 Agency-Specific Rule Modeling

-To operationalize these boundaries, automation systems must implement granular structural validation.
-This begins with Required Section Mapping, where the engine cross-references the solicitation’s mandatory headings against the submitted document tree, verifying presence, ordering, and hierarchical depth.
-Typography and layout constraints are enforced through Page Limit & Font Enforcement, which parses embedded font families, point sizes, line spacing, and margin offsets at the paragraph level.
-These rules must be parameterized rather than hardcoded, allowing research administrators to swap NOFO configurations without modifying core pipeline logic.
+These rules must be parameterized rather than hardcoded, allowing administrators to swap NOFO configurations without modifying core pipeline logic.
+This begins with Required Section Mapping, which cross-references mandatory headings against the submitted document tree.
+Typography constraints are enforced through Page Limit & Font Enforcement, which parses embedded font families, point sizes, line spacing, and margin offsets at the character level.

 Production Implementation Patterns

-A production-ready rule engine should separate rule definition from execution orchestration.
-The following implementation demonstrates a type-hinted, logging-enabled pipeline component that evaluates structural compliance deterministically.
-It returns structured JSON-compatible verdicts suitable for CI/CD integration or dashboard reporting.
+A production-ready rule engine separates rule definition from execution orchestration.
+The following implementation demonstrates a type-hinted, logging-enabled pipeline component that evaluates structural compliance deterministically and returns structured JSON-compatible verdicts.

 import logging